Data modeling in Azure Cosmos DB for NoSQL

 In general, use embedded data models when:

-- There's embedded data that changes infrequently.
+• The data changes infrequently.

-- There's embedded data that is queried frequently together.
+• The data is queried frequently together.

 Note